jeffreylinus/stm32l496g-ai-cameratrap/README.md

-term project for ece9500 at yale. this is a the backend of a camera trap that streams over wifi. the stm32 expects an i2c on 0x32 to get an image.
+term project for ece9500 at yale. this is a the backend of a camera trap that streams over wifi. the stm32 expects an i2c on 0x32 to get an image. you hit the esp32's /download endpoint which gives you a tar with images. the python script is used for decoding into bmps.